 While you might think that technology designed to enhance listening and speech fluency only affects acoustic processing and production, the fact is that Forbrain uses the auditory-vocal loop, bone conduction, and acoustic filtering to increase attention and focus, too.
-This means the device can be used to enhance cognitive problems, especially memory by retraining the brain.
+This means the device can be used to remedy cognitive problems, especially memory by retraining the brain.

 It often surprises people that what seems like a device to help speech can also help functions as important as memory.

 One mother says on using Forbrain for her own purposes…